National Science Foundation

 Grant in 2012

-Medtric Biotech, LLC specializes in the development and commercialization of antibiotic-free germicidal solutions for various sectors, including medical, consumer, industrial, and agricultural applications.
-The company employs water-based nano-emulsion technology that utilizes plant-derived compounds as antimicrobial agents.
-Medtric offers a range of products, including wound care items, hand sanitizers, skin antiseptics, and sanitizing solutions designed to prolong shelf life and enhance consumer health.
-Founded in 2010 and based in Lafayette, Indiana, Medtric aims to address the growing challenge of antimicrobial resistance by providing clinically robust and economically viable wound care solutions.
-The company is focused on innovation and plans to expand into the clinical and over-the-counter wound care markets, while also exploring alternative applications for its technology, such as treating acne and other topical infections.
+Medtric Biotech, LLC, founded in 2010 and based in Lafayette, Indiana, specializes in the development and commercialization of antibiotic-free germicidal solutions for various sectors, including medical, consumer, industrial, and agricultural applications.
+The company employs water-based nano-emulsion technology that utilizes plant-derived compounds as antimicrobial agents, enabling the creation of a range of products such as wound care solutions, hand sanitizers, skin antiseptics, and sanitizers designed to enhance shelf-life and consumer health.
+Medtric Biotech aims to address the growing challenge of antimicrobial resistance by offering innovative and clinically robust products, focusing on advancing patient care and expanding into various markets, including clinical and over-the-counter wound care, as well as treatment for topical infections like acne.

 SmarterShade